 This is a known issue in the current release.
 We have an upcoming fix which will resolve this issue.
 When the fix is implemented, your users will no longer see multiple app install prompts.

 iOS volume-purchased apps only available in default Intune tenant language

 iOS volume-purchased apps are displayed, and can be assigned only for the same country code as your Intune account.
-Intune only sync apps from the same iTunes locale as the Intune tenant account country code.
-For example, if you purchase an app which is only available in the U.S. store, but your Intune account is German, Intune will not show that app.
+Intune only syncs apps from the same iTunes locale as the Intune tenant account country code.
+For example, if you purchase an app only available in a U.S. store, but your Intune account is German, Intune does not show that app.

 Multiple copies of the same iOS volume-purchase program are uploaded